syncfusion-content/wpf-docs/wpf/SfDiagram/Node.md

 style.Setters.Add(new Setter(Path.StrokeDashArrayProperty, new DoubleCollection() { 5 }));
 style.Setters.Add(new Setter(Path.StretchProperty, Stretch.Fill));
 return style;
 {% endhighlight %}
+{% endtabs %}

 ![](Node_images/Node_img4.jpeg)

 ##Data Binding

-In order to achieve Properties of ViewModel are bind to View, we have provided the Default Style for View in “BindingStyle.xaml”.
+In order to achieve Properties of ViewModel are bind to View, we have provided the default style for View in “BindingStyle.xaml”.
 For more information, refer to [Data Binding](/wpf/sfdiagram/Data-Binding).

 N> The AutoBind property is deprecated.
 Instead of AutoBind, please use this View to ViewModel Binding approach.